-Parent participation in more informal and infrequent roles such as fieldtrip chaperones library helpers, and classroom readers must complete the same background checks as other more regular volunteers, but are not required to take the mandated reporter training.
+Parent participation in more informal and infrequent roles such as field trip chaperones library helpers, assisting with class events (e.g., Medieval Feast, Greek Feast, etc.) and classroom readers must complete the same background checks as other more regular volunteers, but are not required to take the mandated reporter training.

 Background clearances are not required for occasional visits or attendance at school wide events.
-Examples of these would be back-to-school night, athletic events, senior thesis, parent-teacher visits, eating lunch with your child, visiting a class, or helping with a class event where the teacher remains with the students (e.g., Medieval Feast, Greek Feast, etc.)
+Examples of these would be back-to-school night, athletic events, senior thesis, parent-teacher visits.

-If you have any questions about whether or how to complete background checks or mandatory reporter training, please contact a school administrator.
+If you have any questions about whether or how to complete background checks or mandated reporter training, please contact the Office Manager.